 Brian: I use transcriptionists for two different things — transcribing audio from client meetings and transcribing video from video blogs.

-Brian: When it comes to client meetings, it’s important because it’s really painful to go back ground and listen to a whole meeting (which can sometimes be two or more hours) just to find a single point we made.
+Brian: When it comes to client meetings, it’s important because it’s really painful to go back around and listen to a whole meeting (which can sometimes be two or more hours) just to find a single point we made.
 Often I’ll remember a phrase that’s tied to the point, and the only way to search for it is with a transcription.

 When it comes to the video, we use the transcribed text to support search engine optimization.
 Google rewards multimedia (such as video) but cannot parse the content.
 Transcribing the video’s content helps Google with understanding the content.
 Also, from a user experience standpoint, not everyone wants to watch a video and would rather skim the text.
 It’s a win-win.